Democrats Reportedly Gearing Up For 'Race-Baiting' Midterms

 — The Daily Beast (@thedailybeast) August 31, 2018

-El-Sayed, he said, faced false accusations from a Republican state senator in Michigan that he had ties to the Muslim Brotherhood.
+Speaking to the Daily Beast, El-Sayed explained how he faced false accusations from a Republican state senator in Michigan that he had ties to the Muslim Brotherhood.

-Similarly, as recently echoed by actress Roseanne Barr’s tweets, former President Barack Obama’s administration was accused by the far-right of having ties with the Muslim Brotherhood, according to the Washington Examiner.
+Similarly, as recently echoed by actress Roseanne Barr’s tweets, former President Barack Obama’s administration was accused by the far-right of having ties with the Muslim Brotherhood, as reported by the Washington Examiner.

-According to the Daily Beast, while the Republicans have argued that Trump’s tax reform will carry them to victory in midterms, President Trump himself seems to have gone back to a true, and tried strategy: fear-mongering.
+According to the Daily Beast, while Republicans have argued that Trump’s tax reform will carry them to victory in midterms, President Trump himself seems to have gone back to a tried-and-true strategy: fear-mongering.

-However, Democrats hear racist dog whistles, but Republicans don’t.
+However, while Democrats hear racist dog whistles, Republicans don’t.

 “I think it’s pretty desperate that Democrats are having to resort to these ridiculous attacks in order to win elections,” a Republican operative told the Daily Beast.

-According to the New York Times, the Democratic Party’s embracement of diverse candidates collides with Trump-era politics, especially considering the fact that the President’s party is taking cues from him, and “embracing messages with explicit appeals to racial anxieties and resentment.”
+As detailed by the New York Times, the Democratic Party’s embracement of diverse candidates collides with Trump-era politics, especially considering that the President’s party is taking cues from him, and “embracing messages with explicit appeals to racial anxieties and resentment.”

-This will inevitably, according to the NYT, result in racial, and ethnic issues being central in November midterms.
+This will inevitably, according to the New York Times, result in racial, and ethnic issues being central in November midterms.